 The factory itself is doing its part to reduce environmental impacts by investing in full electric vehicles for transport, 100% LED lighting, solar panels, full electric injection equipment (vs. crude oil), tumbling processes with water recycling systems, free-cooling systems for molds, efficient heat/AC pumps, inverter compressed air systems, filtered drinking water and metal bottles for all employees.

-BONE & TARPON TRUST (BTT)
+BONEFISH & TARPON TRUST (BTT)

-The mission of Bone & Tarpon Trust is to conserve bonefish, tarpon and permit–the species, their habitats and the larger fisheries they comprise.
+The mission of Bonefish & Tarpon Trust is to conserve bonefish, tarpon and permit–the species, their habitats and the larger fisheries they comprise.
 BTT pursues this mission across the southeastern US, Gulf of Mexico, and the Caribbean through science-based conservation, education and advocacy.

 Bajío is partnering with BTT on GIS mapping of the world’s saltwater flats and determining an overall strategy for flats fish species conservation and habitat restoration.